machine learning +

 # The graph knows the user is Alice — it loaded the previous state

-• Install: pip install langgraph langchain-openai langchain-core langgraph-checkpoint-sqlite
+pip install langgraph langchain-openai langchain-core langgraph-checkpoint-sqlite - API key: An OpenAI API key set as

-• Background: Basic LangGraph concepts (nodes, edges, state) from earlier posts
+- Prior knowledge: Basic LangGraph concepts (nodes, edges, state) from earlier posts in this series.

-Start by pulling in the pieces we need — an LLM wrapper, message types, the graph builder, and the built-in in-memory checkpointer.
+The next block pulls in every import we need for the rest of the article — the LLM wrapper, message types, graph helpers, and the in-memory checkpointer.

 python